cvetomir-todorov/CecoChat/docs/intro-technologies.md

 ![EFCore](tech-images/efcore.png)
 ![SignalR](tech-images/signalr.webp)

-The services use .NET 6, ASP.NET and Entity Framework Core:
+The services are based on .NET 6, ASP.NET, SignalR and Entity Framework Core:
 * open-source software backed by Microsoft
 * very mature, feature-rich, lots of tools
 * widely-used with a big community